torito1984/trident-doyle/README.md

 In order to run the examples:

 - runTopology.sh to run the first example.
-- run-topology.drpc.sh to run the DRPC example.
+- run-topology-drpc.sh to run the DRPC example.

 The code has been tested with Kafka 0.9.0.4 included in Hortonworks HDP 2.4.0.
 It supposes that Kafka is available in localhost:6667 and Zookeeper in localhost:2181.
 These locations can be configured in the scripts.